 There are few things in life as light, airy, creamy and DELICIOUS as this air fryer crab rangoon recipe!
 It’s one of those air fryer recipes that reminds you why you bought an air fryer… less mess, less waste, and of course, less grease — BUT equally as crisp, delicious and flavorful!

 In just 6 minutes, you’ll be chowing down on this air fryer crab rangoon’s golden crisp shell and melted creamy interior.
 Not to mention, it turns this gourmet tasting appetizer into a super easy weeknight treat!
-Serve them alongside my classic Chinese food recipes, such as hunan beef, dragon noodles or beef chow mein and you’ll forget takeout even exists!
+Serve them alongside my classic Asian recipes, such as hunan beef, dragon noodles or beef chow mein and you’ll forget takeout even exists!

 Is your mouth watering yet?!
 Let’s do this!